post-self/post-self.ink/content/stories/for-old-times-new.md

 "Barrel chest, brother.
 Lots of neck.
 You'll get there.
 Big hooves too, start working on those."
 She holds her hand up to mine.
 "You should be bigger and rougher than me, I'm a quarter horse mix and you're a damn draft jack."

 Keep forking, lose the boots.
 The transition from feet to big heavy hooves is a little jarring, but the shape change forces my body to rebuild the shape from the thighs down and it changes the musculature all the way up my back.
 My ears come up, my hands get thicker, my everything gets thicker.
 I picture it in my mind.
 Not steps any more.
 Just picture the whole guy, the entire jack.
-The big \`ole boy.
+The big 'ole boy.
 Hold it, hold him in my mind.
 Be him.
 The next fork is a big leap, I stumble back and lean against the wall.
 My old self even looks surprised.

 "Hot damn, you did it.
 I did it.
 Well, I guess you did it.
 You get what I mean."